Learned-Database Systems Security: Case Study: The BAO Query Optimizer

-\paragraphbe{Attack method.} Our attacker performs the following steps: (1) In an off-line phase, record the execution latency for each query with different arms by executing the query multiple times, forming a mapping between arm and execution latency for each query.
-(2) In an off-line phase, for each query, characterize the distribution of arm selection by BAO by training it with various datasets.
-(3) Choose a target query.
-(4) Dispatch the query to the BAO-enhanced database.
-(5) Measure the query execution latency, and determine which arm was chosen by looking up the mapping developed in (1).
-We assume our attacker can measure execution latency with 1-second accuracy (which is highly plausible even for a remote adversary).
-(6) Depending on the arm BAO chose, we can either be certain it was recently evaluated, be certain it was not recently evaluated, or quantify the precision and recall of making such predictions.
-We note that (1) requires that the execution latency between different arms for a particular query are distinct enough.
-Our empirical results from Figure \ref{fig:runtimegap} confirmed this is a reasonable assumption.
+\paragraphbe{Attack method.} Our attack performs the following steps: \stepone In an off-line phase, record the execution latency for each query with different arms by executing the query multiple times, forming a mapping between arm and execution latency for each query. \steptwo In an off-line phase, for each query, characterize the distribution of arm selection by BAO by training it with various datasets. \stepthree Choose a target query. \stepfour Dispatch the query to the BAO-enhanced database. \stepfive Measure the query execution latency, and determine which arm was chosen by looking up the mapping developed in \stepone .
+We assume our attack can measure execution latency with 1-second accuracy (which is highly plausible even for a remote adversary). \stepsix Depending on the arm BAO chose, we can either be certain it was recently evaluated, be certain it was not recently evaluated, or quantify the precision and recall of making such predictions.
+We note that \stepone requires that the execution latency between arms for a particular query are distinct enough.
+Our empirical results from Figure \ref{fig:runtimegap} confirm that this is a reasonable assumption.

 \paragraphbe{Experimental setup.} We now perform a simulation of our attack scenario.
-We assume BAO trains using $N=100$ PostgreSQL queries.
+We assume BAO trains using $N=100$ queries.
 We select 167 target queries from CEB by choosing queries whose execution plan contains 16 join operations, which are considered fairly complex~\cite{leis2015good}.
-We constructed a \textit{benign training set} by randomly sampling 100 queries (benign queries) from CEB, and an \textit{adversarial training set} by replacing 1 randomly-chosen benign query with one of our target queries.
-We trained BAO on the benign set and the adversarial set, and repeated this entire process for each target query 50 times with randomness over both benign queries and BAO initialization.

-After training BAO 50 times for each target query, we obtain an arm distribution for both $member$ and $nonmember$ setting.
+We construct a \textit{benign training set} by randomly sampling 100 queries (benign queries) from CEB, and an \textit{adversarial training set} by replacing 1 randomly-chosen benign query with one of our target queries.
+We train BAO on the benign set and the adversarial set, and repeat this entire process for each target query 50 times with randomness over both benign queries and BAO initialization.
+After training BAO 50 times for each target query, we obtain an arm distribution for both $\mathsf{member}$ and $\mathsf{nonmember}$ setting.
 We then execute the target query on the victim BAO model and identify the arm it chose based on the mapping between arm and latency obtained in the off-line setting.
-We aim to maximize the precision of our predictions for both $member$ and $nonmember$ cases.
+We aim to maximize the precision of our predictions for both $\mathsf{member}$ and $\mathsf{nonmember}$ cases.